I wrote! Reader NotesGo to section

 La Macarena Station , considered to be of historical interest, is one of the mandatory stops of the circuit.
 It is said that, in its beginnings, the train stopped there to collect water for the tanks of the locomotive.
 At this point, tourists descend to visit a gazebo and get the best place postcards.
 You can also visit the La Macarena Waterfall , formed by the thaw that is born from the Le Martial Mountain Range .

 After about 20 minutes, the guards' whistle invites tourists to return to the train to restart the march.
 The tour ends in the Tierra del Fuego National Park, from which visitors can take on walking circuits.

-The train has two daily frequencies and its route has a duration of 2 hours.
-There are different rates that vary depending on the amenities to hire and catering offered on board (first class, premium and special or VIP).
+The train has two daily frequencies and has a duration of 2 hours.
+There are different rates that vary depending on the amenities to hire and the catering offered on board (first class, premium and special or VIP).
 There are also special discounts for retirees, residents of Tierra del Fuego and under 12 years of age.

-|Minor tourists (4 to 12 years)||$900|
+|Tourists under (4 to 12 years)||$900|

-|First Class (under 12 years of age)||$1,800|
+|First Class (under 12 years)||$1,800|

 |Premium (under 12 years)||$2,100|

 Publication Date: 20/10/2019